 However, there was nothing for it but to continue onwards slowly pushing the pedals around, climbing up the never-ending valley.

 Finally, we turned a corner and found the road headed up steeply between the hills to the south of the valley.

-As we stopped and marvelled at how fucked up the road was, massive holes, tarmac covered in rocks, a flatbed truck raced down it, sliding around the corner, dust and stones flying.
+As we stopped and marvelled at how screwed up the road was, massive holes, tarmac strewn with rocks, a flatbed truck raced down it, sliding around the corner, dust and stones flying.
 I think we had our answer.

 As we looked at an information signpost, it started to rain, heavily.

 Strangely, even though Jay raced off ahead on the steep climb at first, I found myself feeling better with the harder climb.
 The wind was picking up as we climbed, blasting the rain sideways, stinging my face.
 I was now keeping up with Jay and together we silently worked our way to the top of the hill.
 We briefly stopped to celebrate our achievement, before zipping up our jackets and hitting the long descent.
 Miles later we finally rolled into Killin.
 I was exhausted.
 We found a hotel (Bridge of Lochay Hotel) that looked open.
 There was no discussion over checking if there were even any other options.
 Soon we slumped into some comfy, warm, dry seats inside.
-It was perfect; delicious plentiful food, and a nice place to stop for a while.
+It was perfect; delicious plentiful food, and relaxed enough that we didn't feel out of place in our wet muddy clothes, a great place to stop for a while.

-At 5:30 the next morning we woke, packed, and headed off.
+At 5:30 the next morning we woke to clouds of midges.
+We packed as fast as possible, and headed off.
 We stopped a few miles in at a picnic table for some coffee and breakfast.